-Salus' use of the central SQL repository provides a singular source for the most accurate, most recently data, while simultaneously maintaining records of previous installments.
+Salus' use of the central SQL repository provides a singular source for the most accurate, most recent data, while simultaneously maintaining records of previous installments.

 Salus' use of sequential workflows guides the user through the analysis.
 Additionally, a localized help manual is readily available to provide guidance in each step of the analysis.

-Salus' built in thermodynamic engine allows for a wide range of calculations for required relief rate determination, relief device sizing, and inlet/outlet piping hydraulics.
+Salus' built-in thermodynamic engine allows for a wide range of calculations of required relief rate determination, relief device sizing, and inlet/outlet piping hydraulics.
 The fluid physical properties are displayed for each calculation.